 placed under a duty to report to the appropriate local authority

-where they suspect that people (adult or child) may be at risk of
+where they suspect that people (adult or children) may be at risk

 Regulation 6 requires the six regional Safeguarding Boards to